my story in fifty-something flashes

 What starts wrong, stays wrong.

-“You will do well,” the Sicilian sent words at me through steaming coming off his blue lighted pool, “Dustin, I have seen your work, you can do well for yourself.”
+“You will do well,” the Sicilian sent cool words right through the steam coming off the hot, lighted pool.
+“Dustin, I have seen your work.
+You can do well for yourself.”

 Pretty soon spaceship earth will run out of rocket fuel.